- POPULAR CULTURE

 MAD MEN: SEVERAL ESSAYS

 The ideas of Jean Baudrillard(1929-2007) are used in some of this analysis.
 Baudrillard is a French sociologist, philosopher, cultural theorist, political commentator, and photographer, whose work is frequently associated with postmodernism and specifically post-structuralism.
 I encourage readers with the interest to read about these two 'isms' in order to become more familiar with much of the analysis that is part and parcel of trying to understand the modern media: the print and electronic media.
-These fields of analysis are not easy to grasp, and the interest of readers is critical, the sine qua non, of coming to grasp the complexities of media which now engage many hours of the time of the average person in the West.
+These fields of analysis are not easy to grasp, & the interest of readers is critical, the sine qua non, of coming to grasp the complexities of media which now engage many hours of each day for millions of people in the West.

 For more of Baudrillard, a complex theorist whose ideas I first came across while teaching sociological theory in the 1990s, a man whose ideas I find provocative, go to: http://en.wikipedia.org/wiki/Jean_Baudrillard.
 For more, for several essays analysing Mad Men, for historical, sociological, and historical insights into this TV series go to: http://epress.lib.uts.edu.au/journals/index.php/csrj/issue/view/135/showToc